British Theatre Playhouse: Stars of the West End Sing The Rock Musicals

 In April 2019, the British Theatre Playhouse produced Stars of the West End Sing The Rock Musicals and the show went to Singapore and Kuala Lumpur, in association with Worldwide Entertainment.
 The British High Commissioner, Scott Wightman, and the President of the British Chamber of Commerce, Dr Bicky Bhanghu attended the event with their spouses in Singapore.
 The event took place at One Farrer Hotel.
 In Kuala Lumpur, the British High Commissioner, Charles Hay, distinguished Malaysian royalty YAM Tunku Naquiyuddin and Tan Sri Dr Jeffrey Cheah, Chairman of Sunway Group attended the event held at Sunway Resort, Hotel and Spa.
 The show put on the same stage four leading stars from London's West End musicals - Ricardo Afonso, Shona Lindsay, Carole Stennett, Mike Sterling.

 In Stars of the West End Sing The Rock Musicals, the four leading stars introduced songs by legendary rock stars from the smash-hit musicals, such as We Will Rock You (Queen), Thriller Live (Michael Jackson), The Bodyguard (Whitney Houston), Tina (Tina Turner), Beautiful (Carole King), Grease, Dreamgirls and Motown The Musical.

 In September 2019, the British Theatre Playhouse in association with Worldwide Entertainment took Stars of the West End sing The Rock Musicals to Kuala Lumpur at the invitation of Eu Yan Sang to celebrate the company's 140th Anniversary at Berjaya Times Square Hotel.
 And a charity gala dinner and charity auction were organised by the Chairman of Eu Yan Sang Malaysia, Dato' Anne Eu to support The Tunku Azizah Fertility Foundation.
 At the event were The King of Malaysia, King Al-Sultan Abdullah and The Queen of Malaysia, Queen Azizah, the British High Commissioner, Charles Hay, the Chairman of Berjaya Corporation, Datuk Vincent Tan and fashion designer, Datuk Jimmy Choo.
 Over RM1,000,000 was raised for the charity founded by The Queen of Malaysia.

-Following the event in Kuala Lumpur, the show proceeded to Jakarta, hosted by the DoubleTree By Hilton Jakarta for one fantastic performance and evening.
+Following the event in Kuala Lumpur, the production moved to Jakarta for a performance hosted by the DoubleTree by Hilton Jakarta.

 The four British stars who performed at the Eu Yan Sang's 140th Anniversary in Kuala Lumpur in the presence of The King and The Queen of Malaysia, and later at the DoubleTree by Hilton in Jakarta were Ross William Wild, Carole Stennett, Mike Sterling and Shona Lindsay.

 The four British stars who performed at the Hilton Group's 100th Anniversary-themed owners event in Bangkok were Ross William Wild, Jenny Fitzpatrick, Mike Sterling and Shona Lindsay.